 Hunza Bread Recipe:

-- Punch the dough for a minute and mould it to a ball and using a rolling pin to flatten the dough so that it could fit in the baking pan.
+when the dough rises, punch the dough for a minute and mold it to a ball, and using a rolling pin to flatten the dough so that it could fit in the baking pan.

-- Grease the baking pan and heat to smoking point, then turning the flame off.
+Grease the baking pan and heat to the smoking point, then turning the flame off.

-- Bake the bread while placing a paper or a cotton cloth and then close the lid.
+Bake the bread on the lowest heat possible and placing a paper or a cotton cloth between the lid and the pan and close the lid.
 The purpose of placing the paper or cloth is to avoid dripping the moisture, as the paper absorbs the moisture.

-- One side of bread takes 30 minutes to cook on low heat and it takes another 30 minutes for the other side to cook.
-To cook the second side just place a paper on the top, don’t cover the lid.
-It may take 10 minutes more then it took for me.
+One side of bread takes 30 minutes to bake on low heat and it takes another 30 minutes to bake the other side of the bread.
+To bake the second side just place the paper on the top, do not cover the lid.
+It may take 10 minutes more than it took for me.